tapionx/synergic-noise/README.md

 Quick start
 -----------
-If you don't have node.js installed, simply install it:
+If you don't have node.js and npm installed, simply install them:

-> sudo apt-get install nodejs
+> sudo apt-get install nodejs npm

 or (http://nodejs.org/download/)